wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/networking_fundamentals.md

 ---
 layout: page
-title: 'C. Networking Fundamentals'
+title: 'A.3.1 Networking Fundamentals'
-order: 300
+order: 131
 usemathjax: true
+submodule: 'distributed_computing'
 ---

 The goal of this module is to provide you with knowledge of networking, as it relates to the performance of distributed computing applications.
 The goal is **not** to teach you details of network technologies and protocols, which are fascinating topics you can learn about in networking textbooks.

 Go through the tabs below in sequence...